 - Use Analytics user properties to customize your app for segments of your user base with flexibility and precision.
 To learn more, see Remote Config and user properties.

 - Perform A/B testing and to validate the impact of improvements and feature changes.
 To learn more, see A/B test two feature variants.

-To learn more about analyzing app usage with Firebase Analytics, see the Firebase Analytics introduction.
+To learn more about analyzing app usage with Google Analytics for Firebase, see the Analytics introduction.

 Remote Config and user properties

 Remote Config now lets you use Analytics user properties to create conditions, allowing you to customize your app for segments of your user base that you defined much more precisely than was previously possible.